pierrenoel/POO-Briefing/04.heritage/readme.md

 }
 ```

-We remarke that calling the constructor of the parent class we use the keyword ```parent``` fellowed by three double points.
+We notice that to call the constructor of the parent class we use the keyword ```parent``` followed by two double points.

 ```php
 parent::__construct($pseudo,$strength);